NYUCCL/psiTurk/doc/heroku.rst

 One downside with `Heroku` is that it can get expensive if you need any kind of horsepower beyond 512MB memory and one node.

-What follows is a step-by-step tutorial for setting up a `psiTurk` example experiment on `Heroku` using the `psiTurk Secure Ad Server <secure_ad_server.html>`_ for hosting Ads and a `PostgreSQL` database for collecting data:
+What follows is a step-by-step tutorial for setting up a `psiTurk` example experiment on `Heroku` (both the experiment itself and ad) with a `PostgreSQL` database for collecting data:

 #.
 Go to the `Heroku website <http://www.heroku.com>`_ and create a new account if you don't already have one.